 Pro Travel Tip: Check our article about important tips for saving costs on the Bhutan trip, if you are looking to make a budget trip.

 Frequently Asked Questions

-October to December is the best time to visit Bhutan, when the weather is clear and cool.
-The weather remains clear through the winter, although it can get quite cold during this time.
-I believe that in order to make the best of your journey and to truly enjoy the Tiger’s Nest hike – you should visit when the weather is milder and nicer.
-The spring season can also be a nice time to visit Bhutan.
-Things begin to really heat up in May, and from June through September the monsoon arrives.
+October to December is the best time to visit Bhutan when the weather is clear and crisp.
+The weather remains precise through the winter, although it can get quite cold during this time.
+I believe that to make the best of your journey and to enjoy the Tiger's Nest hike indeed – you should visit when the weather is milder and gentler.
+The spring season can also be an excellent time to visit Bhutan.
+Things begin to heat up in May, and from June through September, the monsoon arrives.

 As with most places, the best lighting is around mid-day as well as right before sunset, aka the golden hour!
-The monastery tends to remain in the shadow of the mountain until around 11 am.
-Getting here early helps to avoid some of the crowds, but you will still need to wait until midday for the best photographs.
+The monastery tends to remain in the shadow of the mountain until around 11 AM.
+Getting here early in the morning helps to avoid some of the crowds, but you will still need to wait until midday for the best photographs.

-Anyone with average fitness can complete the hike – though the time it takes you might vary.
+Anyone, with average fitness, can complete the hike – through the time it takes, you might vary.
 Remember to take your time – this is not a race.
-In fact, do remember to take a ton of breaks on your journey up above as it will provide you with a lot of time to soak it all in and truly immerse yourself in the experience you’re partaking in.
-Also, if you think you might need help – remember to take hiking poles with you as this will help your knees immensely, especially when you’re descending.
+Do remember to take a ton of breaks on your journey up above as it will provide you with a lot of time to soak it all in and truly immerse yourself in the experience you're partaking in.
+Also, if you think you might need help – remember to take hiking poles with you as this will help your knees immensely, especially when you're descending.

-Here’s a basic list of things you will require – Hiking shoes, lots of water, a few snacks, and your camera.
+Here’s an essential list of things you will require – Hiking shoes, lots of water, a few snacks, and your camera.
 You can buy lunch or tea at the cafeteria.